conda/conda-docs/docs/source/user-guide/configuration/use-condarc.rst

 * Whether user-built packages should be uploaded to `Anaconda.org <http://anaconda.org>`_.

-* Default packages or features to include in new environments.
+* Which default packages or features to include in new environments.

 To create or modify a ``.condarc`` file, use the ``conda config`` command or use a text editor to create a